There's too much out there, causing us pain.

 - He jokingly admits to getting death threats for the joke at the end of Call Me Tonight.

-- It's a Wonderful Plot: Discussed and parodied in his Santa Clause 3 review.
+- It's a Wonderful Plot: Discussed in his Santa Clause 3 review.

 - It Was His Sled: This is the reason why he refuses to talk about the infamous ending of School Days, as a favor to people who haven't seen it yet.